jaypipes/ghw/README.md

 The `ghw.GPUInfo` struct contains one field:

 * `ghw.GPUInfo.GraphicCards` is an array of pointers to `ghw.GraphicsCard`
-  structs, one for each graphics card found for the systen
+  structs, one for each graphics card found for the system

 Each `ghw.GraphicsCard` struct contains the following fields: